filipebsouza/challenge-weather-forecast-app/README.md

 ## Future implementations:

+- Implement fault tolerance in Frontend (eg if any Backend service goes down, what should be done?).
 - Creating unit tests in the Frontend app.
 This is important in the service layer because this moment doesn't have complex UI behavior to validate.
 - Improve Frontend UI to create a better user experience.
 - To create a resiliency mechanism to avoid requesting something for down services (for instance: Circuit Breaker).